 On 13th July 1943, he was the Navigator in Vickers Wellington HF838 that took off from RAF Limavady, Aghanloo Airfield, Co.
 Londonderry.
 Anderson and the remaining four crew members died when the plane came down near the Curley Burn river at Dickey’s Glen, Bolea.

-John Gouinlock Anderson’s grave is in Grave 15, Christ Church, Church of Ireland Churchyard, Drumachose, Co.
+John Gouinlock Anderson’s grave is in Grave 15, Christ Church Churchyard, Drumachose, Co.
 Londonderry.
-He lies next to Frederick Dick Butland, a Canadian airman who died in the same accident.
-A third member of the crew, John William Hughes of the RNZAF is buried in Grave 3, St Mary’s Cemetery, Limavady, Co.
+He lies next to Frederick Dick Butland, a Canadian airman who died as a result of the same incident.
+A third member of the crew, John William Hughes of the Royal New Zealand Air Force is buried in Grave 3, St. Mary’s Cemetery, Limavady, Co.
 Londonderry.